LukaEaton/AllergenRestaurantLocator/README.md

 To run the Server-side API, in a new terminal open up / change directories to the server folder and execute **npm run dev** to host the API on localhost (port 8080).

+#### Notes:
-Note: Use of external API's in this app requires API Keys from the following: Google Maps API, Open AI API.
+Use of external API's in this app requires API Keys from the following: Google Maps API, Open AI API.
 You must get your own API keys and add them to the .env_sample file.
 Once completed, rename the .env_sample file to .env

+Ensure the packages used for both front-end and back-end are installed when running either.
+Required packages can be found in the package.json file in each of the client/server directories.
+To install, switch into the respective client/server directory in a terminal and execute: **npm install PACKAGE_NAME**.